Bear Lake (Idaho–Utah): History

 Although the lake lies relatively near the Oregon Trail, which runs north and east of the lake, and was traveled by many pioneers between 1836 and the 1850s, it seems none of them went south enough to view the lake.
 It was not until 1863 that Mormon pioneers led by Charles C. Rich settled in the Bear Lake Valley, but they made an agreement with Native Americans, which left most of the Utah portion of the valley in Indian possession.
-The Mormons gradually moved south and established the villages of Garden City, Pickelville, and Laketown, each along the lake's shore.
+Members of The Church of Jesus Christ of Latter-day Saints gradually moved south and established the villages of Garden City, Pickelville, and Laketown, each along the lake's shore.

 In 1911 a diversion was constructed at Wardboro, Idaho that redirected the majority of the flow of the Bear River into Bear Lake via Mud Lake.
 Water then exits Bear Lake via an outlet canal to rejoin the Bear River.
-This allows the upper 6.5 meters of Bear Lake to act as a reservoir for the Bear River, storing spring runoff for irrigation later in the year.
+This allows the upper 21 feet of Bear Lake to act as a reservoir for the Bear River, storing spring runoff for irrigation later in the year.
 Before the construction of this connection, Bear Lake had been isolated from the Bear River for 11,000 years, though Bear River has connected to Bear Lake naturally several times over the 250,000-year existence of the Lake.

 In later years, Bear Lake became a resort and recreation area, with many developers selling lake shore and mountain view lots.
 The beaches of Lakota and Ideal were given to private development in the 1970s, including the Blue Water and Sweetwater developments.
 The State of Utah bought the far southeast beach for use as a state park, and the state also operates a marina on the lake's west side.